-Perhaps my most important skill as a director is my ability to create the particular process that each project needs to reach its fullest potential.
-From classics to new plays to nascent ideas whose form is emerging, I marry a strong sense of story to a nimbleness of creative process.
-I am sensitive to the needs of the material, and I can wear many hats: director, producer, adapter, dramaturg, inventor of form.
+Perhaps my most important skill as a director is an ability to create the particular process that each project needs to reach its fullest potential.
+From classics to new plays to community-engaged exploration, I bring nimbleness and generosity to the creative process.
+I am sensitive to the needs of the material, and the people I am connecting with.
+I can wear many hats: director, producer, teacher, deviser, dramaturg, inventor of form.

 I started out as a director of new plays downtown.
 If you wanted something moving, funny, beautiful, but you had no time and no money, I could do it for you.
 While my horizons have grown, the skills I developed early still scaffold everything I do.
 I am a deep and sensitive reader.
 I’m very good at working with playwrights to discover the story they want to tell.
 I create an environment which brings out my collaborators’ best work.
 I can make an audience laugh.
 I almost never lose my cool.

 To these skills, I have added a host of others: I have shot with four cameras in a studio, and a single camera on location.
-I have directed Shakespeare with casts of 16, and 6.
+I have directed Shakespeare with casts of 16, and 6, with professionals and non-professional immigrant actors.
 I have collaborated with composers and video designers.
-I have worked with movie stars and students, for audiences from New York City to Texas and beyond.
+I have created a piece with students, going from ice-breaker name games to performance in three days.
+I have worked with movie stars and English language learners, for audiences from New York City to Kenya.

 New Feet Productions